 THAT the Board of Trustees approves the correction of section designations, punctuations, typographical, and cross-references and authorizes the Administration to make such other technical and conforming changes as necessary to reflect the intent of the Board in connection with Policy 3 - Role of a Trustee.

-This policy was reviewed by the Board of Trustees on January 26, 2024, and was sent for legal review.
-Legal counsel would like to discuss their edits before publishing.
+The Board of Trustees reviewed this policy on January 26, 2024, and sent it for legal review.
+Legal's recommendations are highlighted in gray.